UseCarousel/InternChallengeMac/README.md

 ### Submission Guidelines
 1. Create a new private repository using this template ("Use this template" button on GitHub)
 2. Name your repository: `excel-challenge-[YourName]`
-3. Add [your GitHub username] as a collaborator
+3. Add juderzzo as a collaborator
 4. Complete your implementation
 5. Ensure your repository includes:
    - Clear documentation on how to run your solution